MSAlamKhan/MSAlamKhan/README.md

 - 👨‍🔧 I’m a Software Engineer
 - 👀 interested in Mobile Applications, Mobile Development, Artificial intelligence and integrating Ai modules in a mobile App.
 - 🌱 currently learning Node.js and Flutter.
-- 👨‍🔧 working as a Mobile Application Developer @Enorness
+- 👨‍🔧 working as a Software Engineer at Digital Gravity
 - 📫 How to reach me :
 Linked in : https://www.linkedin.com/in/shahbaz-alam-b98193202/